 - your address

 Basic disclosure time period

-The cost of a basic disclosure is £25.
+For all other workers, the cost of a basic disclosure is £25.
 You'll need to pay when you apply using a credit or debit card.

-How long does it take?
+How long does it take to get my certificate?